-Four main aquifers exist in the study area, including upper unconsolidated alluvial and colluvial sediments (< 15 m deep), areas of saturated calcrete, basal palaeochannel sands and areas of weathered or fractured bedrock.
-Whereas the target process water in the basal palaeochannel sands is a brine of high salinity (70,000 to over 300,000 mg/L TDS) and therefore uninhabitable by stygofauna, the calcrete aquifers and alluvial deposits accommodate freshwater with good potential for stygofauna and troglofauna above the water table.
+Four main aquifers exist in the study area, including upper unconsolidated alluvial and colluvial sediments (<15 m deep), areas of saturated calcrete, basal palaeochannel sands and areas of weathered or fractured bedrock.

-Database searches identified seven stygofauna species within approximately 100 km of the project area.
+Database searches identified seven stygofauna species within approximately 100 km of the study area.
 Three of these are only known from single localities: Billibathynella ilgarariensis and Brevisomabathynella magna (both Parabathynellidae) and Pilbaracyclops frustratio (Cyclopidae).
 All others are widespread species.
-No troglofauna was identified in the desktop review area.
+No troglofauna species were identified in the desktop review.